leonardocavagnis/GestureRecognition_Arduino_NeutonTinyML/README.md

-# Gesture Recognition - Arduino NeutonTinyML
+# Gesture Recognition - Arduino Neuton TinyML

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A Gesture Recognition system based on an accelerometer using a Machine Learning algorithm.
+A Gesture Recognition system based on an accelerometer with Arduino and Neuton TinyML

 Medium article: